 Plan for Future Inverter and Battery Placement

-When installing a new consumer unit, consider its proximity to a and batteries.
+When installing a new consumer unit, consider its proximity to a suitable location for an inverter and batteries.
 These components are crucial for a solar energy system and having them close to the consumer unit can simplify the installation and reduce wiring costs.

 By making these strategic investments, you can prepare your home for the transition to a heat pump and solar energy system.
 Not only will these upgrades enhance your home’s energy efficiency, but they can also increase your comfort and potentially add value to your property.